goldenlimit/esri-sample-project/iOS_Runtime/Read_Offline_GDB_With_WMTSLayer_ObjectiveC/README.md

     //Triggered by wmtsInfo did load, get populate all the wmtsLayer info NSArray *layerInfos = [wmtsInfo layerInfos];

     //Since third party wmts service, we need to get useful information from the xml file.
-The XML file content an arry of layers, therefore in order to view one specific tile, we need to load one element from the arry.
+    //The XML file content an arry of layers, therefore in order to view one specific tile.
+    //We need to load one element from the arry.

     //Get layerInfo and spatial reference from tileMatrixSet AGSWMTSLayerInfo *layerInfo = layerInfos[1];